 So we are encouraging you just to use the process of elimination and logical thinking to answer the questions correctly about subject fields that you may be a little unfamiliar with.
 Let’s look at the following question.

 When a monarch butterfly uses its stored Lipids, these lipids need to be broken down in order to produce molecules that are energy-rich so its cells can use it readily.
 Which one of the molecules listed here is produced directly resulting from the breakdown of these lipids?

-There’s not one thing in the given passage, though, that will help students in understanding that ATP is actually produced resulting directly from the lipids breakdown.
+There’s not one thing in the given passage, though, that will help students in understanding that ATP is actually produced, resulting directly from the breakdown of the lipid.

 However, we may use some logic.
 Let’s assume that a test-taker has no idea what ATP actually is so they cannot eliminate it.
 The student will have to put it away (no choice) and ask himself: Okay, could I become lucky here?

 Am I able to eliminate any other answer choices?
 Well, there is the starch, and maybe he remembers that starch and lipids are non-related, different entities.